fin-hypergrid/core/src/jsdoc/tutorials/cell-renderer.md

 `Defaults`                      | Based on whether its a Header, Filter or tree cell.
 The appropriate fields will be loaded from [defaults.js](http://openfin.github.io/fin-hypergrid/doc/module-defaults.html)

 __________________
++This _absolute_ column index is the column's index into the full column list (both `grid.behavior.allColumns[]` and the data source's `fields[]` array upon which it is based).
+By comparison, the _active_ column index refers to the list of columns current active in the grid (`grid.behavior.columns[]`), representing the position of the column in the grid.
+This list is a subset of of the full list because "hidden" columns are excluded and the remaining columns can be re-ordered at any time via the UI or programmatically.

 ### Rendering in HyperGrid

 Note that HyperGrid...
 - is lazy in regards to rendering.
-It relies on explicit calls to `YourGrid.repaint()` (which is sometimes called on your behalf), to redraw the canvas.
+It relies on explicit calls to `YourGrid.repaint()` (sometimes made on your behalf), to request a redraw of the canvas.
- - that multiple calls to `repaint`get throttled to 60 FPS.
+- throttles multiple calls to `repaint` to 60 FPS.
- - HyperGrid and canvas does not enable partial re-rendering in the 2D context.
-Every re-render is a complete re-render.
+- every re-render is a complete re-render; there is no partial re-rendering.
- - The Gridlines that divide cells and establish their boundaries and painted separately and not apart of an individual cell render.
+- for efficiency reasons, the grid lines that divide cells and establish their boundaries and painted separately and not part of the individual cell renders.

 ### Animating Renderers